jjasferreira/hangman-socket-cpp/README.md

 - Implement a data reception confirmation mechanism on the UDP protocol (recvfrom is bad on itself.
 Teacher talked about the SELECT mechanism or having a timer: input multiplexing)

-- fork() on the server, we have to delete the child proccesses after they are done (SIGPIPE KILL CHILD)
+- fork() on the server, we have to delete the child processes after they are done (SIGPIPE KILL CHILD)

 - Specifying which type of error is occuring when it comes to transporting data might be good